H4Z4RD-H42/RED-Spectrogram/README.md

 pip install pillow configparser

 # Run the application
-python spectrogram_generator.py
+python red-spectrogram.py
 ```

-**Note**: If running from source, you need to have SoX installed and available in your PATH.
+**Note**: Running from source requires SoX to be installed and available in your PATH.

 ## Usage

-1. **Add Files**: Click "Add Files" to select FLAC files or "Add Folder" to scan a directory for FLAC files
+1. **Add Files**: Select FLAC files or scan a directory for FLAC files
-2. **Configure Settings**: Switch to the "Settings" tab to customize spectrogram parameters
+2. **Configure Settings**: Customize spectrogram parameters in the Settings tab
-3. **Generate Spectrograms**: Select the type of spectrogram (Full/Zoom) and click "Generate Spectrograms"
+3. **Generate Spectrograms**: Select spectrogram type (Full/Zoom) and generate
-4. **View Results**: Generated spectrograms appear in the Output section and can be opened with a double-click
+4. **View Results**: Open generated spectrograms from the Output section

 ### Spectrogram Types